 Taught lessons will combine with fun afternoon workshops to help consolidate what students have learned that day.
 Key questions such as “185 days in space: a poet’s dream or a zero-gravity nightmare?” will nurture a fruitful intersection of STEM priorities with the liberal arts.
 Rather than teaching topics in their minutiae (which often leads to an over-emphasis on content and facts) the goal is to enable pupils to achieve higher-order outcomes by interrogating information and applying skills in multiple contexts.
 Lessons will involve pitched debates, and all students will conclude their course with an assessed presentation.
 All of our students will also be given the chance to enjoy the ‘Explorer Dome’ experience – a specially-made portable planetarium which will feature a jaw-dropping interactive show.

-Attendees on the Academic Discovery course will receive over 16 hours of taught classes a week, allowing them plenty of class time in which to explore their key question from both a Arts and STEM perspective.
+Attendees on the Academic Discovery course will receive over 20 hours of tuition a week, allowing them plenty of class time in which to explore their key question from both a Arts and STEM perspective.
 This will provide broader exploration of the topic at hand, and application of new-found skills within a variety of contexts.

 The course will culminate in an assessed presentation given to the class, in which students will demonstrate their perspective on their key question, and rationalise the thinking behind it.